Culture Club: 2014–present

-In August 2016, the band announced that the album Tribes was permanently shelved, and offered refunds to all those who had pre-ordered the album online.
+In August 2016, the band permanently shelved the album Tribes, and offered refunds to all those who had pre-ordered the album online.

 In 2018, Culture Club toured the US and Europe from June to December.
 Dubbed The Life Tour, the band toured in support of their namesake album, along with supporting acts the B-52s, Tom Bailey (formerly of the Thompson Twins) and Belinda Carlisle (Europe dates only).
 Jon Moss was originally part of the line-up, but did not participate in the European leg of the tour.
 A spokeswoman for Boy George confirmed: "Jon's taking a break from Culture Club but the door is open in the future."
 In December 2019, Moss filed a writ at London's High Court naming the band trio as defendants.
 Moss' lawyers say he was told to "take a break" by manager Paul Kemsley, demanding nearly £200,000 in missing payments and a share of profits.
 Moss officially left Culture Club in May 2021.

 Culture Club returned to the SSE Arena in Wembley on 19 December 2020 for a livestream concert broadcast around the world, in response to the ongoing COVID-19 pandemic.
 Titled 'Rainbow in the Dark', the concert saw the band play their classic hits, new material, including a new ballad version of "Karma Chameleon" featuring Mila, and covers of T. Rex's "Get It On (Bang a Gong)" and George's solo cover of Bread's "Everything I Own".

 Culture Club toured in 2022 with a residency in Las Vegas and select amphitheaters across the United States.
 They also served as an opening act for Rod Stewart on his Greatest Hits tour in the UK in June and July 2023, and in addition to continuing their Las Vegas residency that February, Culture Club embarked on a U.S. summer tour titled The Letting It Go Show, with Howard Jones and Berlin serving as opening acts.